Rethinking Religious Freedom in a Fragmented and Digitalized World

 Pedro Arrupe, S.J.
 Hall Arrupe Multipurpose Room Map

-The panel will bring together coeditors Mae Elise Cannon and Jocelyne Cesari, a Berkley Center senior fellow; Greg Mitchell, chair of the International Religious Freedom Secretariat; Dennis Hoover, editor-in-chief of The Review of Faith & International Affairs; and Mitch Foor, to discuss key themes from the special issue.
-Lunch will be provided.
+The panel brought together coeditors Mae Elise Cannon and Jocelyne Cesari, a Berkley Center senior fellow; Greg Mitchell, chair of the International Religious Freedom Secretariat; Dennis Hoover, editor-in-chief of The Review of Faith & International Affairs; and Mitch Foor, to discuss key themes from the special issue.

-This event is co-sponsored by the Berkley Center for Religion, Peace, and World Affairs at Georgetown University, Churches for Middle East Peace, and the International Religious Freedom Secretariat.
+This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs at Georgetown University, Churches for Middle East Peace, and the International Religious Freedom Secretariat.